core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * OBJ2.
 The proxy learns for how long it should wait for responses to a proxied group request, before starting to ignore following responses to it (except for notifications, if a CoAP Observe Option is used {{RFC7641}}).

 * OBJ3.
 The proxy relays to the client any multiple responses to the proxied group request.
-With particular reference to a client's original CoAP unicast request sent to the proxy, those responses are sent to the client as separate CoAP responses, each matching with the original unicast request.
+With particular reference to a client's original CoAP unicast request sent to the proxy, the corresponding responses are sent to the client as separate CoAP responses, each matching with the original unicast request.

 * OBJ4.
 The client is able to distinguish the different responses to the proxied group request, as well as their corresponding origin servers.